vapronva/nebula_tv_downloader-media_api/README.md

 ### Why?

-If you can find inifinite money glitch, you can just download every video on Nebula.
+If you can find infinite money glitch, you can just download every video on Nebula.
 But if you can't, you can still download all videos from a channel you like. \
 Also, having a local copy of online-videos on a streaming service is a good idea, in case the service goes down.

 ## How to Use